Sean Blanchard: Europe

 Following his time in Florida, Blanchard moved the Europe in order to play for the London Knights of the BISL.
 His first season with the Knights saw the team qualify for the playoffs, before narrowly losing to the Sheffield Steelers in the semi-finals.
 In his second year with the Knights, the team would make it to the playoff final, ultimately losing to the Belfast Giants.
 Following the culmination of the 2002–03 season, the team would fold as a result of their rink, the London Arena, being sold to developers.
 This, coupled with the Ayr Scottish Eagles and Manchester Storm also folding, and the Bracknell Bees deciding to drop down to the BNL, culminated in the demise of the BISL.

 Following the dissolution of the Knights, Blanchard moved to Italy, signing with Serie A side SV Ritten for the 2003–04 season.
 In his first season in Italy, Blanchard would have a great season, scoring 49 points in 41 games, tying Kent Simpson as the team's top scorer.
 He would remain with the team for the following season, tallying 24 points in 36 games.
 For the 2005–06 season, Blanchard moved across the border to Zürich.
 There, Blanchard played sparingly for ZSC Lions of the NLA, but also played for GCK Lions of the NLB, ZSC's affiliate team.
 Blanchard returned to North America for a season, splitting time between the AHL's Portland Pirates and their ECHL affiliate Augusta Lynx; he had a strong season with the Lynx, scoring 47 points in 57 games, and was named as a Second Team All-Star.

-For the 2007–08 season, Blacnhard returned to Europe in order to play for DEL side Iserlohn Roosters, where he had a solid season, tallying 24 points in 46 games, helping the team to a 5th-place finish.
+For the 2007–08 season, Blanchard returned to Europe in order to play for DEL side Iserlohn Roosters, where he had a solid season, tallying 24 points in 46 games, helping the team to a 5th-place finish.
 At the culmination of the season, Blanchard remained in Germany, but moved to the Hamburg Freezers, registering 20 points in 51 games as the team finished 8th.
 He then joined another DEL side Frankfurt Lions for the 2009–10 season.
 The Lions had a strong season, finishing 2nd during the regular season before losing to 7th seed ERC Ingolstadt in the first round the playoffs.
 For the 2010–11 season, Blanchard moved to the Nürnberg Ice Tigers, helping the team finish 10th.
 He then returned to Iserlohn for the 2011–12 season, however, the team struggled, finishing 10th.
 One more season in Germany would follow, with Grizzlys Adams Wolfsburg.
 The team would also finish 10th, however would qualify for the playoffs, before losing to Kölner Haie in the semi-finals.
 Following his 6th season in Germany, Blanchard retired from professional hockey.